cyclr/docs/pages/v2/04-embedding/04-launch/06-customize-appearance.md

 ## LAUNCH Complete HTML

-This section allows you to display a message to your user once they have successfully installed an integration template.
+You can use the **LAUNCH Complete HTML** field to customize the window that the user sees once they successfully install an integration through LAUNCH.
+You can add the HTML to this field, and add any CSS definitions into the **Application Custom CSS** field.

-Design your message and HTML and paste it in this box (in “**Appearance Settings**”), making sure you add any CSS definitions in the **Application Custom CSS** code block.
+For more information on how to edit the LAUNCH Complete page, see the documentation on how to [handle LAUNCH callback](handling-callback).

 </section>